-- What are the Key Segments of the Non Profit Organization Industry?
+- What are the Key Sectors of the Nonprofit Industry?

-- Who are the Key Competitors in the Non Profit Organization Industry?
+- Who are the Key Competitors in the Nonprofit Industry?

-- What are the Key Customer Segments in the Non Profit Organization Industry?
+- What are the Key Customer Segments in the Nonprofit Industry?

-- What are the Key Costs in the Non Profit Organization Industry?
+- What are the Key Costs in a Nonprofit Organization?